exercism/v3/languages/csharp/exercises/concept/nullability/.docs/after.md

 value, i.e. they are empty.
 In C#, this corresponds to the literal `null`.

-In this exercice, we saw the definition of nullable types, and how the compiler and runtime of C# help us dealing with `null` values.
+In this exercise, we saw the definition of nullable types, and how the compiler and runtime of C# help us dealing with `null` values.

-At compilation time, the operator `?` will declare a variable as being *nulable*.
-The compiler will then try to help us avoiding callig methods on possibly `null` variables, by raising warnings.
+At compilation time, the operator `?` will declare a variable as being *nullable*.
+The compiler will then try to help us avoiding calling methods on possibly `null` variables, by raising warnings.
 You can use the operator `!` to avoid warnings in places we are sure a nullable variable is not null, but the compiler cannot detect it.
 Finally, we can use the operator `??` to provide a default value for a nullable variable.

-At execution time, we saw that if we try to call any method on a `null` value, the runtime raises a `NullReferenceException` exception.
-That is why it is important to always check if a variable is `null` before calling methods on its value.
+At run time, calling any method or property on a `null` value throws a `NullReferenceException` exception.
+That is why it is important to always check if a nullable variable is `null` before calling methods on its value.

 # Important changes in C# 8.0